ngagnon/flybywire/fly-protocol/spec.md

 SETADM
 ---

-Usage: SETADM user
+Usage: SETADM user #t/#f

-Make the given user an administrator (has all permissions).
+Sets the administrator bit on the given user (has all permissions).

-NOTADM
----

-Usage: NOTADM user

-Make the given user a regular user.

 CHROOT
 ---